Vauxhall Victor: FE Series Victor, VX4/90, Ventora, VX1800 and VX2300

-The last of the Victors, launched in March 1972, was the FE (1972–76).
+The last of the Victors, launched in March 1972, was the FE.
 Magazine and newspaper advertisements used the marketing slogan, "NEW VICTOR - The transcontinentals".
 The car appeared substantially larger than its predecessor, but was actually no wider and only 2 inches (5 cm) longer with much of the extra length accounted for by larger bumpers.
 Nevertheless, a higher cabin and improved packaging enabled the manufacturer to boast of 1.5 in more leg room in the front and no less than 4 in of extra leg room in the back, with virtually no loss of boot/trunk capacity.
 Useful increases in headroom and shoulder-level cabin width were also achieved through the use of differently shaped side panels and windows.
 The Victor Deluxes originally had a bench seat in front; this was replaced with bucket seats for 1973 and the parking brake was moved to its conventional position on the floor between them.

 Most UK cars in this class featured manual transmission and with the FE Vauxhall belatedly fell into line with their principal UK competitor by including a four-speed gearbox – available only at extra cost on the old Victor FD – as standard equipment.
 The FE's extra weight presumably made this development irresistible.
 The four-speed transmission used the same box and ratios across the range, from the 1759 cc Victor to the torquey 3294 cc Ventora-badged version: contemporary road tests of the four-cylinder cars comment adversely on the wide gap – highlighted on the mountain roads included in the Portuguese route chosen for the car's press launch – between second and third gears.

 Although the architecture of the suspension remained as before, numerous detailed modifications were made to counter criticism of the old model.
 Changes included an anti-roll bar as standard equipment on all but the entry-level models, and stiffer springs at the back, intended to compensate for the Victor's tendency to understeer.
 At the front the springing remained soft by the standards of the time: the track was widened (by 1.7 inches / 4 cm) and wheel geometry modified to incorporate "anti-dive action", improvements intended to address the Victor's tendency to wallow, which by then was attracting criticism from performance-oriented commentators.

 The new Victor shared its floorpan and its basic bodyshell architecture with the Opel Rekord D (therefore the two cars look superficially similar) but all of the exterior panels were unique to the Victor and thus not interchangeable with the Rekord.
 The car used Vauxhall powertrains, along its own suspension and rack-and-pinion steering as opposed to the Rekord's recirculating ball unit.
 The front end incorporated the then advanced detail of having the slim bumper bisect the grille, with a third of the grille and the side-lights (on quad headlamp models) below the bumper line.
+Also, the estate version of the Victor took a completely different form to the equivalent 'Caravan' version of the Rekord.